"Regression defines the act of returning to a former or a previously existed state."

 As the process of regression is all about repeatedly testing the original functionality of the software product after each modification/enhancement in the code, automation of regression tests is preferable to ease the task of testing.
 Below given, are some of the well known testing tools, with the help of which regression testing may be performed in an effortless manner.

-You may also like to visit and read our some more regression testing related articles here; smoke testing vs regression testing , development testing vs regression testing and functional testing vs regression testing.
+You may also like to visit and read some more regression testing related articles here; "smoke testing vs regression testing" , "development testing vs regression testing" and "functional testing vs regression testing", "Regression Test Selection".